 James Seaba- Guitar, Bass, Ukulele, Piano, and Drums

-I believe that everyone possesses the potential to make music.
-Sometimes, however, there are physical limitations which may prevent us from utilizing conventional learning strategies.
-I know this firsthand, as I grew up with a rare genetic condition which limited my ability to move my eyes horizontally.
+I know firsthand about the power of an individualized learning experience which limits our ability to utilize traditional learning methods, as I grew up with a rare genetic condition which limited my ability to move my eyes horizontally.
 It wasn’t always easy, but with the help of some truly amazing teachers I was able to find strategies that worked for me to be able to make the music I wanted to make.
-It is now my goal to pass on that individualized, authentic learning experience to others who want to make music; to motivate and inspire my students to find the joy in making music, and to help them find out what works best for them and what helps them to achieve their own musical goals no matter what limitations they may have.
+It is now my goal to pass these lessons on to anyone who wants to make music—regardless of their abilities or limitations—to motivate and inspire others to find the joy in making music, and to help them find out what works best for them and what helps them to achieve their own musical goals.

 In providing the most authentic experience to my students, I do not utilize scripted learning.
 Instead, my students receive an individualized learning plan based upon their own musical goals and preferred learning methods.